 Successful Interview Tips: 3P (Prepare, Practice, Presence)

-• Prepare :- In many cases, candidates underestimate the importance of researching the company they are targeting.
+- Prepare :- In many cases, candidates underestimate the importance of researching the company they are targeting.
 The more information we have about the company, the more confidence we will exude, and our answers during the interview will carry more weight.
 Extensive research enables us to ask meaningful questions when the interviewer gives us the opportunity.

-• Practice :- One reason many candidates fail in job interviews is due to nervousness.
+Quality preparation and research can be an added value for the interviewer, indicating our dedication to contributing to the company. - Practice :- One reason many candidates fail in job interviews is due to nervousness.
 Anxiety arises when we do not conduct enough research, do not know ourselves well, and do not practice interviews adequately.

 There’s a misconception that introverts tend to be cautious and slow in answering interview questions.
 In reality, this has nothing to do with being introverted or extroverted.
 With enough practice, introverts and extroverts alike can respond to interview questions quickly, accurately, and coherently.

 In this technological era, practicing job interviews is straightforward.
 Imagine getting a question like, “Please introduce yourself,” and recording your response using the video feature on your phone.
 Evaluate the results or ask a friend for feedback.
-The more we do this, the more proficient we become in responding to interview questions with high-quality answers.
+The more we do this, the more proficient we become in responding to interview questions with high-quality answers. - Presence :- After thorough research, preparation, and continuous practice, the next step is presenting ourselves as professionally as possible.
+Demonstrate confidence through expressions and body language, creating a positive and strong first impression on the interviewer.
+Expressions and body language can be fully practiced and mastered.

 In conclusion, what do you think,OJs?
 Still believe that your introversion is the reason for your interview failures?
 It’s proven otherwise.
 It’s much better to continually improve our skills and competencies so that whenever opportunities arise, we are ready to embrace and manage them.